-Our Traffic Ticket Defense Lawyers are located in Easton, Pennsylvania and serve the Greater Lehigh Valley, including Allentown, Bethlehem & Easton.
+Our Traffic Violation Lawyers are located in Easton, Pennsylvania and assist drivers in Traffic Court in Allentown, Bethlehem & Easton.

-CDL and non-CDL drivers rely on us, from equipment violations to driving under suspension.
-We are the only law firm, anywhere, to build and release an ENRADD/VASCAR calculator for speeding ticket defense and have represented hundreds of drivers.
+CDL and non-CDL drivers rely on us, from traffic violations to driving under suspension.
+We are the only law firm, anywhere, to build and release an ENRADD/VASCAR calculator for speeding ticket defense and have represented hundreds of drivers in Allentown, Easton & Bethlehem.

-The loss of driving privileges can be life changing.
+The loss of driving privileges from a traffic violation can be life changing.
 Loss of a Driver’s License can affect your career, your personal life, and your overall feeling of liberty.
-To protect against a license suspension, do what others have done: rely on the trusted advice of an experienced Lehigh Valley Traffic Attorney.
+To protect against a license suspension, do what others have done: rely on the trusted advice of an experienced Allentown Traffic Violation Attorney.
 Whether you’re contesting a simple speeding ticket, a DUI or facing vehicular homicide charges, our experienced traffic lawyers are here to assist you.

-If not handled properly, traffic tickets can result in the loss of driving privileges, serious consequences for your career and, in some cases, even jail time.
-Trust the defense of your violations to an seasoned traffic ticket lawyer who understands just how important your license is to you.
-Don’t let PennDOT take your license, call us now.
+If not handled properly, traffic violations & tickets can result in the loss of driving privileges, serious consequences for your career and, in some cases, even jail time.
+Trust the defense of your traffic violations to a seasoned traffic ticket lawyer who understands just how important your license is to you.
+Don’t let PennDOT take your license.
+Call our Lehigh Valley Traffic Defense Lawyers now.

-Our Easton Speeding Ticket Defense Lawyers are the only law firm, anywhere, to build and release an ENRADD/VASCAR calculator for speeding defense.
-We can calculate the true speed your vehicle was traveling based upon plausible equipment and user error in these speed detections in an instant.
+Our Easton, Pennsylvania, Speeding Ticket Defense Lawyers are members of the only traffic defense law firm, anywhere, to build and release an ENRADD/VASCAR calculator for speeding ticket defense.
+We can calculate the true speed your vehicle was traveling based upon plausible equipment and user error in these speed detection devices in an instant.

-We appeal license suspensions.
-If a person’s driving privilege is to be suspended, a written notice will be mailed to the driver listing the date when the suspension will begin.
-The driver may appeal the suspension to his or her county’s Court of Common Pleas.
-The appeal must be made within 30 days after the mailing date of the notice
+We appeal license suspensions too.
+If a person’s driving privilege is to be suspended in Pennsylvania, a written notice will be mailed to the driver listing the date when the suspension will begin.
+The driver may appeal the suspension to the Court of Common Pleas.
+The appeal of the license suspension must be made within 30 days after the mailing date of the notice.

-We appeal traffic tickets.
-If you are found guilty of a summary offense or traffic ticket at the District Court, you have 30 days to appeal your case to the Court of Common Pleas.
-Even if you plead guilty to the summary offense before consulting an attorney, you still have a right to appeal your case to the Court of Common Pleas.
+Our attorneys appeal traffic violations tickets.
+If you are found guilty of a traffic violation or traffic ticket at the District Court, you have 30 days to appeal your case to the Court of Common Pleas.
+Even if you plead guilty to the summary offense before consulting a traffic violation attorney, you still have a right to appeal your case to the Court of Common Pleas.

-Our Lehigh Valley Traffic Lawyers know how important it is to be able to maintain your Driver’s License and use your vehicle.
-We defend drivers facing charges related to all types of moving violations, including leaving the scene, driving while under suspension and DUIs.
-Our Easton Traffic ticket lawyers are experts in taking action to help you protect your license.
+Our Allentown Traffic Violation Lawyers know how important it is to be able to maintain your Driver’s License and use your vehicle.
+We defend drivers facing charges related to all types of moving violations, including leaving the scene of an accident, driving while under suspension and DUIs.
+Our Allentown Traffic Violation Lawyers are experts in taking action to help you protect your license.

-The Pennsylvania point system, promulgated by PennDOT, makes it relatively easy to lose your driver’s license.
+The Pennsylvania point system, promulgated by PennDOT, makes it relatively easy to lose your driver’s license in the Lehigh Valley.
 Points can lead to higher insurance costs.
-Our driver license retention experts are here to help you understand the consequences of traffic violations, and vigorously fight for your driver license.
-We are traffic ticket attorneys who handle cases in Allentown, Bethlehem, Easton, Jim Thorpe, Stroudsburg and other outlying areas.
+Our driver Allentown Traffic Violation Lawyers are here to help you understand the consequences of traffic violations, and vigorously fight for your driver license.
+We are traffic ticket defense attorneys who handle hundred of traffic violations in Allentown, Bethlehem, Easton, Jim Thorpe, Stroudsburg and other outlying areas.

 If you are in Allentown, Bethlehem, Easton or the surrounding area and have been cited for a serious traffic violation, it is important that you figure out how to navigate the court system quickly.
-Our traffic lawyers handle all varieties of tickets.
+Our traffic violation lawyers handle all varieties of traffic tickets and moving violations.
 Most traffic tickets are considered summary offenses.
 Once you pay the fine, you have admitted guilt.
 There are likely potential defenses against the violation, and your ticket and the circumstances surrounding it should be reviewed immediately by a local motor vehicles violations attorney.
-Our Traffic Citation Attorneys are committed to seeking the best possible outcome in your traffic violation case.
+Our Traffic Citation Attorneys are committed to seeking the best possible outcome in your Easton, Bethlehem & Allentown traffic violation case.

-The vast majority of traffic tickets are Summary Offenses and will initially be disposed of by the Magisterial District Court.
+The vast majority of traffic tickets in Pennsylvania are Summary Offenses and will initially be disposed of by the Magisterial District Court.

-When you are charged with a criminal or traffic summary offense, your local Magisterial District Judge will have jurisdiction over the case.
-Magisterial District Court is more informal than the Court of Common Pleas.
+When you are charged with a traffic violation, your local Magisterial District Judge will have jurisdiction over the case.
+Magisterial District Court is more informal than the Court of Common Pleas in Lehigh County and Northampton County.
 District judges are not required to be lawyers but many are.
 On the day of your case, your attorney should speak with the police officer or other party before the hearing and request that he or she dismiss the charge, allow you to plead to a lesser charge or reduce the fine.
 If the police officer or opposing party is not receptive to this, it may be in your best interests to take your summary case to a trial.
 A typical summary trial lasts under an hour.
 The prosecuting party and any witnesses that he or she wishes to call will take the witness stand first.
 Your attorney will be given the opportunity to cross-examine these witnesses.
 Once the Commonwealth finishes its case-in-chief, you and any of your witnesses will take the witness stand.
 You and your witnesses will also be subject to cross-examination by the police officer.
 At that point, both sides will be given the opportunity to make closing arguments before the district judge.
 You will deliver your closing argument first and the prosecuting side will deliver their argument last.
-Once closing arguments have concluded, the judge will render a decision.
+Once closing arguments have concluded, the judge will render a decision on your traffic violation.

-If you retain the best trial attorney in a summary case, you have the advantage from the start.
+If you retain the best trial attorney in a traffic violation case, you have the advantage from the start.
 In the majority of cases, a police officer will be prosecuting the case.
-Very rarely will an Assistant District Attorney show up to prosecute your case in District Court.
+Very rarely will an Assistant District Attorney show up to prosecute your case in traffic court.
 Police officers are not attorneys and have limited training in the rules of evidence and technicalities of the law.

-If you are found guilty of a summary offense to District Court, you have 30 days to appeal your case to the Court of Common Pleas.
-Even if you plead guilty to the summary offense before consulting an attorney, you still have a right to appeal your case to the Court of Common Pleas but the deadline for this appeal may be shorter than the 30 day deadline if you’re found guilty at trial.
+If you are found guilty of a traffic violation in Allentown, Bethlehem or Easton, you have 30 days to appeal your case to the Court of Common Pleas.
+Even if you plead guilty to the traffic ticket before consulting a traffic attorney, you still have a right to appeal your case to the Court of Common Pleas but the deadline for this appeal may be shorter than the 30 day deadline if you’re found guilty at trial.

 Common Pleas judges are required to be licensed attorneys.
 Typically, an Assistant District Attorney will also be in court to assist the police in prosecuting summary appeal matters.
 In the Court of Common Pleas you have the right to a trial de novo.
 This means that you get a new trial and get to start all over again.
 You will be able to go through the entire process that occurred at District Court.
 The same rules of evidence and procedure apply.
 The Assistant District Attorney has the ability to offer you a plea bargain on your summary appeal trial date.